Crown Jewel (2019): Travel delays controversy

 After Crown Jewel ended, it was reported that a flight back to the United States, carrying almost 200 of WWE's wrestlers and other employees, had experienced a major delay on the tarmac.
 WWE attributed the delay to "aircraft problems including mechanical issues", while the plane's owner, Atlas Air, stated that repairs would be made.

 However, as reported in The Hindustan Times, former WWE commentator Hugo Savinovich stated he was told a different explanation for the delay by a WWE executive as well as a source in Saudi Arabia.
 Savinovich claimed that because Saudi Arabia had failed to pay WWE millions of dollars for previous shows, WWE Chairman Vince McMahon had stopped the television feed for Crown Jewel from being broadcast in Saudi Arabia, leading to Saudi Crown Prince Mohammed bin Salman retaliating by stopping WWE's chartered plane from leaving.

 Wrestling journalist Dave Meltzer reported that WWE had not been paid for their shows in Saudi Arabia by September 30, 2019, while WWE was paid $60 million in around two hours before Crown Jewel.
 According to Meltzer, 20 WWE employees (including 12 wrestlers) managed to leave Saudi Arabia on private jets without delay; this group included Vince McMahon, Kevin Dunn, Brock Lesnar, Paul Heyman, Hulk Hogan, Ric Flair and Tyson Fury.
-Meltzer quoted that the delayed WWE wrestlers were disbelieving of whether mechanical issues really occurred, because of the presence of military police and that it took around 24 hours before the WWE employees eventually left.
+Meltzer quoted that the delayed WWE wrestlers were disbelieving of whether mechanical issues really occurred, because of the presence of military police and that it took around 24 hours before WWE employees eventually left.
 Meltzer also stated that WWE wrestlers were angry at McMahon for leaving without them.

 As the affected personnel would not be able to make it back in time for the following night's episode of Friday Night SmackDown in Buffalo, New York, the show was retooled to rely primarily on talent who did not participate at Crown Jewel, including the women's roster, and NXT (which began developing an angle for Survivor Series by declaring war against SmackDown and Raw), while the WWE Championship match from Crown Jewel (also the shortest match of the entire show) was replayed in its entirety.
 SmackDown contributor Renee Young, along with NXT UKs Tom Phillips, 205 Lives Aiden English, and Pat McAfee, filled in as guest commentators, and Kayla Braxton filled in as a ring announcer.

 WWE announced on November 4, 2019, that it had "expanded" its partnership with the General Authority for Entertainment through 2027, under which it would hold two "large-scale events" in the country per-year.